The Ultimate Guide to Safely Washing Your Vehicle in Sheffield and Dronfield

 Step 7: Dry the Vehicle Safely

 Drying incorrectly is one of the most common causes of micro-scratches.
+Use a clean, soft microfibre towel or drying cloth and always:

-Dab or blot the surface
+Dab or blot the surface.

-Avoid dragging the towel
+Avoid dragging the towel.

-Work in sections
+Work in sections.

-Dry glass separately
+Dry glass separately.

 Air blowers can also help dry crevices where water tends to drip later.